 When a car gets caught under the trailer of an 18-wheeler (or goes through the trailer) that's called an underride accident.
 These are bad for a number of reasons.
 These accidents are generally fatal.
 If the occupant of the vehicle does survive, they are injured severely.

 Not only that, in accidents like these, trucking companies have someone to point the finger at.
 They often try to place some or all of the blame on the victims.

 - Will the Trucking Company Accept Liability?

 What is an Underride Accident?

 When a person in a passenger car is involved in an accident with an 18-wheeler, where the automobile passes under the trailer, this is known as an underride accident.
 More often than not, the driver and passengers in the smaller car dies in the collision.
 Surviving family members who wish to hold the trucking company accountable will often find that the trucking company puts forth a concerted effort to avoid responsibility.

-These accidents typically occur when the two vehicle are traveling perpendicular to one another.
-They can also happen when the truck makes an illegal u-turn, or turns in front of someone.
+These accidents typically occur when the two vehicles are traveling perpendicular to one another.
+They can also happen when the semi-truck makes an illegal u-turn, or turns in front of someone.

 - We have a case right now out of Austin where an 18-wheeler was attempting to turn into the parking lot of a furniture store.
 It was dark outside and raining.
 Our client ran right into the trailer and died.

 - We also have a case out of Midland where a tractor-trailer was turning left.
 Our client was riding a motorcycle and struck the trailer, dying on impact.

 I could go on.
 The point is, this kind of accident is really common.